Steve Bain

 Debate has raged for decades about the velocity of money and its relevance to macroeconomic policy formulation.
 The key issue relates to whether or not velocity can be relied on to be stable in the short-term, because this has key implications for the influence of monetary policy in the fight to control inflation.

 As explained in my article about the Quantity Theory of Money, MV=PY is actually an accounting identity.
-It simply means that the stock of money in the economy, multiplied by the number of times that it is spent in a year, is equal to the total amounts of goods produced in that economy over that year, multiplied by the average price of goods.
+It simply means that the supply of money in the market for newly produced goods, multiplied by the number of times that it is spent in a year, is equal to the total amounts of goods produced in that economy over that year, multiplied by the average price of goods.

 It is not controversial to hold Y (economic output i.e. goods produced) constant in the short-term when the economy is in equilibrium and with unemployment at its natural rate.
-As mentioned, the controversy is all about whether or not V, the velocity at which the money stock circulates through the economy, can also be expected to be stable under this equilibrium.
+As mentioned, the controversy is all about whether or not V, the velocity at which the money supply circulates through the goods market, can also be expected to be stable under this equilibrium.

-There’s no doubt that velocity can change significantly when equilibrium is disturbed, and no doubt either that it can change over the longer term even when in equilibrium, but the monetarist school of economics contends that velocity is stable in the short-term under equilibrium.
+There’s no doubt that velocity can change significantly when equilibrium is disturbed, and no doubt either that it can change over the longer term even when in equilibrium, but the monetarist school of economics contends that velocity is relatively stable in the long-term under equilibrium.

 As explained in my article about the LM Curve, the demand for money is negatively related to the interest rate.
 This is because the interest rate is basically the price of holding money or spending it on consumption today i.e. if I save it for a year I can earn interest on it and increase its purchasing power.
-The higher the interest rate, the higher the cost of current consumption, and therefore the lower that the demand for money will be.
+The higher the interest rate, the higher the cost of current consumption, and therefore the lower that the demand for money will be in the goods market.

 The diagram below is taken from my page about the LM curve and for a refresher on how the model works please refer to that page.
 If you are comfortable with the model then consider how velocity is affected by an increase in the money supply when income/output (Y) is constant and the price level (P) is constant.